Dyspraxic Me is a peer group for young dyspraxic people aged 16-25. At present young people can attend free monthly meetings in London.

 Berenice began her career in museums and archives, and maintains a strong interest in how these institutions interpret history for public display.
 After leaving university she worked as head of research, and as a policy analyst for an aviation security consultancy based in the central London office.
 She subsequently became a civil servant and remains one whilst undertaking her PhD.
 The majority of her civil service career has been with the Cabinet Office.

-Berenice hold an MA in Intelligence and Security Studies from Brunel University, London and an MA (Hons.) in History from the University of Aberdeen.
+Berenice holds an MA in Intelligence and Security Studies from Brunel University, London and an MA (Hons.) in History from the University of Aberdeen.